phoogestijn/AngularPlayFun/README.md

 `sbt ~run` runs the application in dev mode, continuously watching for changes.
 `sbt stage` builds the application for staging.
 The application can then be run by `target/start`

+##Known issues

+- requirejs optimisation doesn't work with the special requirejs library provided by webjars-play.
+This seems to be an issue with webjars-pla
+- unittesting of js with jasmine doesnt work